-With a 97% NPTE for PTA exam pass rate in 2014,1 we're committed to our students’ preparation for the NPTE for PTAs includes cumulative review and exit exams in terms 1, 2, 3, and 4.
+With a 91% multi-year average NPTE for PTA exam pass rate from program inception,1 we're committed to our students’ preparation for the NPTE for PTAs includes cumulative review and exit exams in terms 1, 2, 3, and 4.
 In term 5, students receive a comprehensive end-of-program review and NPTE for PTA Exam Preparation course.
 Stanbridge College continuously provides top-of-the-line examination preparation materials and courses to assist students in successfully completing their exam.
 These services are provided at no additional charge to our students.

 RESULTS OF NATIONAL PHYSICAL THERAPY FOR PTA EXAMINATION